Shortcut for Merge and Center in Excel

 - Merge Cells: This will only merge the selected cells into one.
 Shortcut is “ALT + H + M + M”.

 - Unmerge Cells: This will do the reversal of above all; this will unmerge all the merged cells.
 Shortcut is “ALT + H + M + U”.

 - Let’s look at this case study of Merge & Center.

-“Q1” is for the first three months, Q2 is for the second three months and so on.
-Assume we need to merge Q1 to the first three cells, Q2 to next three cells and so on, doing these four times will not take more time, but there are instances where we need to do it 100 times, in those cases, this technique is very important.
+“Q1” is for the first three months, Q2 is for the second three months, and so on.
+Assume we need to merge Q1 to the first three cells, Q2 to the next three cells, and so on, doing these four times will not take more time, but there are instances where we need to do it 100 times, in those cases, this technique is very important.